-As a non-qualified pension plan, no dedicated funding of the SERP is required; however, the Company has made, and expects to continue to make, periodic payments into insurance policies held in a rabbi trust to fund the expected obligations arising under the non-qualified SERP.
-The amount of future payments into the insurance policies may vary, depending on any changes to the estimates of final annual compensation levels and investment performance of the trust.
-The cash surrender values of the insurance policies were \$51.4 million and \$47.9 million as of February 1, 2014 and February 2, 2013, respectively, and were included in other assets in the Company's consolidated balance sheets.
-As a result of changes in the value of the insurance policy investments, the Company recorded unrealized gains (losses) of \$3.6 million, \$3.4 million and (\$0.2) million in other income and expense during fiscal 2014, fiscal 2013 and fiscal 2012, respectively.
+As a non-qualified pension plan, no dedicated funding of the SERP is required; however, the Company has made, and may continue to make, periodic payments into insurance policies held in a rabbi trust to fund the expected obligations arising under the non-qualified SERP.
+The amount of any future payments into the insurance policies may vary, depending on any changes to the estimates of final annual compensation levels and investment performance of the trust.
+The cash surrender values of the insurance policies were \$53.6 million and \$51.4 million as of January 31, 2015 and February 1, 2014, respectively, and were included in other assets in the Company's consolidated balance sheets.
+As a result of changes in the value of the insurance policy investments, the Company recorded unrealized gains of \$2.2 million, \$3.6 million and \$3.4 million in other income during fiscal 2015, fiscal 2014 and fiscal 2013, respectively.
+The projected benefit obligation was \$61.9 million and \$54.7 million as of January 31, 2015 and February 1, 2014, respectively, and was included in accrued expenses and other long-term liabilities in the Company's consolidated balance sheets depending on the expected timing of payments.
+The increase in the projected benefit obligation was due primarily to a lower discount rate and the impact from the adoption of new mortality tables issued by the Society of Actuaries in October 2014 which reflected longer life expectancies than the previous tables.
+SERP benefit payments of \$1.3 million were made during fiscal 2015.